Body shapes – Triangle (Pear)

 You should avoid:

-Tops and jackets that finish at your widest point.
-They need to finish either above or below your widest point.
+Tops and jackets that end at your widest point.
+They should end either above or below your widest point.

 If you have any questions, please comment below.